quicwg/base-drafts/draft-ietf-quic-transport.md

 ### Abandoning Initial Packets {#discard-initial}

-A client stops both sending and accepting Initial packets when it sends its first Handshake packet.
-A server stops sending and accepting Initial packets when it receives its first Handshake packet.
+A client stops both sending and processing Initial packets when it sends its first Handshake packet.
+A server stops sending and processing Initial packets when it receives its first Handshake packet.
 Though packets might still be in flight or awaiting acknowledgment, no further Initial packets need to be exchanged beyond this point.
 Initial packet protection keys are discarded (see